textileio/community/docs/a-tour-of-textile.md

 #### View peer ID

 At some point, you will want to view your IPFS peer ID.
-This is the same ID shown in your contact and profile info and printed by the daemon on startup.
+This is the same ID shown in your contact and profile info and printed by the daemon on startup:

 ```tab="cmd"
 textile ipfs id